Ludwig Prandtl: Later years

-Prandtl later extended his theory to describe a bell-like lift distribution, obtained by washing out the wing tips until negative lift was obtained, which gave the minimum induced drag for any given aircraft weight, also suggesting that adverse yaw forces could be countered solely by wing tip aerodynamics, but this new theory was largely ignored.
-In the 21st century the American engineer Al Bowers has confirmed the idea, calling his experimental wing the Prandtl-D.
+Prandtl later extended his theory to describe a bell-like lift distribution, reducing the loads near the tip of the wings by washing out the wing tips until negative downwash was obtained, which gave the minimum induced drag for any given wing structural weight.
+However, this new lift distribution drew less interest than the elliptical distribution and was initially ignored in most practical aircraft designs.
+This concept has been rediscovered by other researchers and has become increasingly important (see also the Prandtl-D experimental aircraft).

 Prandtl and his student Theodor Meyer developed the first theories of supersonic shock waves and flow in 1908.
 The Prandtl–Meyer expansion fans allowed for the construction of supersonic wind tunnels.
 He had little time to work on the problem further until the 1920s, when he worked with Adolf Busemann and created a method for designing a supersonic nozzle in 1929.
 Today, all supersonic wind tunnels and rocket nozzles are designed using the same method.
 A full development of supersonics would have to wait for the work of Theodore von Kármán, a student of Prandtl at Göttingen.

-In 1922 Prandtl, together with Richard von Mises, founded the GAMM (the International Association of Applied Mathematics and Mechanics). and was its chairman from 1922 until 1933.
-Until 1945 he also worked closely with the RLM.
+Prandtl developed the concept of "circulation" which proved to be particularly important for the hydrodynamics of ship propellers.
+He did most of the experimental work at his lab in Göttingen from 1910-1918 with his assistant Albert Betz and student Max Munk.
+Most of his discoveries related to circulation would be kept secret from the western world until after World War I.

+Prior to World War I, the Society of German Natural Scientists and Physicians (GDNÄ) was the only opportunity for applied mathematicians, physicists, and engineers in German speaking countries to discuss.
+In 1920, they met in Bad Nauheim and came to the conclusion that there was a need for a new umbrella for applied sciences due to their experience during the war.
+In the same year, physicists primarily from industrial laboratories formed a new society called the German Physical Society (DGTP).
+In September 1921, the two societies held a meeting with the German Mathematical Society (DMV) in Jena.
+In its first volume, ZAMM (Journal of Applied Mathematics and Mechanics) stated that this meeting "for the first time, applied mathematics and mechanics was coming to its own to a larger extent" This journal advertised the common goals of Prandtl, Theodore von Kármán, Richard von Mises, and Hans Reissner.